Morocco

 Included

-• Accommodation in Imlil with diner and breakfast.
+• 2 nights accommodation in Imlil with dinner and breakfast.

 • Mineral water 1.5L per person per day.